 This formidable accomplishment distinguishes Rainier as one of only seven individuals worldwide with double-boarded certification in veterinary neurosurgery.
 Dr. Ko was committee chair of the ACVIM neurology examination committee from 2017-2018 and is currently a faculty instructor of AO-ASIF veterinary spine North American division.

 He has worked as the department head of veterinary neurosurgery in Colorado Springs.
 He also worked with the Cheyenne Mountain Zoo and local police K-9 unit as well.

 His special interests include neurosurgical oncology (brain and spinal cord tumors, vertebral replacement), neuro-orthopedics and implants, and complex hernia repair.

-Dr. Ko is blessed by his loving family, including his wife, Jena and son, Ethan.
+Dr. Ko is blessed by his loving family, including his wife and son.
 He is an avid sport climber and boulderer.